 - To be true MacGuffinite, there has to be a reason why it must be harvested by human beings, not remote drones or robots.

-- Rick Robinson's comments about monocultures not supporting rich ecosystems and off-shore oil rigs are not space colonies
+- Rick Robinson's comments about monocultures not supporting rich ecosystems and the fact that off-shore oil rigs are not space colonies

 To which I'd answer:

-- Average light-speed lag from Terra to Saturn is about 1.3 hours or a reaction time of 2.6 hours: remote control is out.
-And an autonomous robot will have to cope with rocks, lakes, wind, and snow.
+- Average light-speed lag from Terra to Saturn is about 1.3 hours or a reaction time of 2.6 hours: remote control is out of the question.
+And an autonomous robot will have to cope with rocks, landslides, lakes full of slippery petroleum, wind, and snow.

 - When you carbonize coal to make coke, a by-product is coal tar.
 The coal tar was thrown away, until scientists started investigating it in the 1800's.
 They found zillions of valuable chemicals, like naphtha to make rubber raincoats, mauve aniline dyes, and various medical drugs.
 I'm sure the planetary slurry of Titan petroleum will cook up even more valuable chemicals unknown to science.
 So it won't be a monoculture, and there will be research labs established on site to try and find more valuable stuff.

-About this time somebody pops up with the standard talking point for MacGuffinite: Lunar Helium-3.
+About this time somebody pops up with the standard talking point for MacGuffinite: Lunar helium-3, the sine qua non of D-3He fusion.
 Wikipedia says: "A number of people, starting with Gerald Kulcinski in 1986, have proposed to explore the moon, mine lunar regolith and use the helium-3 for fusion.
-Because of the low concentrations of helium-3 (1.4 to 15 ppb in sunlit areas, up to 50 ppb in permanently shadowed areas), any mining equipment would need to process extremely large amounts of regolith (over 150 million tons of regolith to obtain one ton of helium 3), and some proposals have suggested that helium-3 extraction be piggybacked onto a larger mining and development operation ".
+Because of the low concentrations of helium-3 (1.4 to 15 ppb in sunlit areas, up to 50 ppb in permanently shadowed areas), any mining equipment would need to process extremely large amounts of regolith (over 150 million tons of regolith to obtain one ton of helium-3), and some proposals have suggested that helium-3 extraction be piggybacked onto a larger mining and development operation ".
 This was the background of the movie Moon.

 Helium-3 can also be harvested from the atmospheres of gas giant planets.
 Jupiter is closest, but its massive gravity means a NERVA powered harvester would need an uneconomical mass ratio of 20 to escape.
 Saturn is farther but it would only require a mass ratio of 4 from a NERVA harvester.

-Jean Remy observed that "However, in a good old Catch-22, I don't think we'll actually need He-3 unless we have a strong space presence where fusion-powered ships are relatively common.
-Basically we will need to get He-3 to support the infrastructure to get He-3."
+Jean Remy observed that "However, in a good old Catch-22, I don't think we'll actually need helium-3 unless we have a strong space presence where fusion-powered ships are relatively common.
+Basically we will need to get helium-3 to support the infrastructure to get helium-3."

 CitySide responded with "Not exactly without precedent.
 Consider coal mining's catalytic role in the development of the steam engine."